sergiofgonzalez/building-fastapi-webapps/01_api-concepts/README.md

 These sort of scenarios can be accomplished with URL query parameters.

+For example, in our `GET /orders` endpoint you can define:
++ `cancelled` &mdash; if not specified, all results will be returned.
+If specified and true, only cancelled orders will be retrieved.
+If specified and false, only not cancelled orders will be retrieved.
++ `limit` &mdash; specifies the max number of orders to be retrieved.

 URL query paramters should always be optional, and when appropriate, the server may assign default values for them (e.g., when paginating a large number of results, the server can decide to return only the first page even if the user has not send values for the pagination parameters).